Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Utility measure

-To visualize the distribution of county label within each pattern, and the preservation of its distribution by the DPMPM synthesizer and the DP-areal synthesizer, we plot density plots of these three distributions and put them on the same graph.
-In Figure \ref{fig:CountyLabelsPattern1to4}: the red curve represents the \emph{original} data distribution of observed county labels, the green curve represents the distribution of synthetic county labels by the DPMPM synthesizer, and the blue curve represents the distribution of synthetic county labels by the DP-areal synthesizer.
-The green and blue curves are based on one of $m = 20$ synthetic dataset generated by the two synthesizers respectively for readability and brevity.
+Each curve in each panel of Figure \ref{fig:CountyLabelsPattern1to4} presents a density approximation of a histogram (using the bandwidth of \citet{scott92}) of data records over the county labels for a chosen pattern.
+The grey curve presents the \emph{original} data distribution of over the \emph{observed} county labels, the orange curve overlays the distribution over \emph{synthetic} county labels by the DPMPM synthesizer, and the blue curve overlays the distribution over synthetic county labels by the DP-areal synthesizer.
+The orange and blue curves are based on one of $m = 20$ synthetic dataset generated by the two synthesizers respectively for readability and brevity.
 Plots based on remaining synthetic datasets show similar results.
 For brevity, density plots in Pattern 1 to Pattern 4 are included in the main text.
-The remaining 36 density plots are presented in a Supplement.
+The remaining 36 density plots are presented in the Supplementary Material.

-Overall, in most of the patterns, the distribution of county label in synthetic datasets generated by the DP-areal synthesizer (blue curve) is closer to that of the original data (red curve), than is the distribution generated by the DPMPM synthesizer (green curve).
+Overall, in most of the patterns, the distribution of county label in synthetic datasets generated by the DPMPM synthesizer (orange curve) is closer to that of the original data (grey curve), than is the distribution generated by the DP-areal synthesizer (blue curve).
 The DPMPM better reproduces peaked behavior in the original data distribution, while the DP-areal model induces more smoothing.
 The DPMPM also better reproduces local features in the county label distribution that are smoothed over by the DP-areal.
-Both synthesizers, however, induce an equally high degree of smoothing in patterns with a small number of observations/records.
+Both synthesizers, however, induce an equally high degree of smoothing or distortion in patterns with a small number of observations/records.

+In summary, our DPMPM synthesizer better preserves the utility compared to the DP-areal synthesizer, for the various utility measures we have considered, although both synthesizers maintain high utility level.
+The DPMPM synthesizer directly models the county label as a categorical variable, while the DP-areal synthesizer indirectly models it through modeling the counts within each pattern.
+Moreover, the synthetic data generation process of the DPMPM synthesizer directly generates a synthesized value of county label from the fitted model, while that of the DP-areal synthesizer utilizes the estimated county-and-pattern specific probabilities to simulate a county label.
+It is the indirect modeling and synthesis approaches of the DP-areal synthesizer that negatively affects its utility performance.